aqreed/NumericalRecipes/README.md

 | Julia Version | 1.1 |
 | Julia Requires | HypothesisTests, Test |

-Is Julia as fast as Fortran, C or C++, and as easy as Python?
+Is Julia as fast as Fortran, and as easy as Python?

 I will try to answer this question using the algorithms found in Press, W. H., Flannery, B. P., Teukolsky, S. A., Vetterling, W. T., 1986, _Numerical Recipes.
 The Art of Scientific Computing_, Cambridge University Press, 818 p

-Each algorithm will have a separated directory containing source code and speed test in the compiled languages (Fortran, C, C++), Julia and Python.
+Each algorithm will have a separated directory containing source code and speed test in the compiled language (Fortran), Julia and Python.
 The naming criteria is:

 - [algorithm].f90
 - speed_[algorithm].f90
 - [algorithm].jl
 - [algorithm].py

-Also two Jupyter notebooks will compare Julia and Python scripts time execution against the compiled languages:
+Also two Jupyter notebooks will compare Julia and Python scripts time execution against the compiled language:

 - [algorithm]_julia.ipynb
 - [algorithm]_python.ipynb

-Python will be also used for testing and compiling Fortran source code:
+The Fortran source code will be compiled along the necessary libs using a Python script:

-- compile_Fortran.py
+- compile_fortran.py

-And finally the results will be summarized in a readme file.
+This script will be called at the beginning of each notebook.
+Finally the results will be summarized in a readme file.

 #### Python install and tests